-- (1) An applicant for a private hire operators licence must provide one passport photograph.
+- (1) An applicant for a private hire operator's licence must provide one passport photograph.
 The photograph shall be endorsed by a person of professional standing to the effect that the photograph is a true likeness to the applicant.
 This should be dated and signed.
-The person of professional standing must have known the applicant for at least three years. - (2) The person of professional standing shall not include a relative of the applicant or another hackney carriage or private hire driver, proprietor or operator.
+The person of professional standing must have known the applicant for at least three years. - (2) The person of professional standing shall not include a relative of the applicant or another hackney carriage or private hire driver, proprietor or operator, or an Officer or Member of North Lincolnshire Council.